williamlagos/dinamo-apple/README.md

-# apple-game-boilerplate
+# Dinamo
-Apple game app written with Swift, to start with
+Arcade game app written with Swift for Apple Platforms